malike/elasticsearch-kafka-watch/README.md

  Create a custom watch with its cron.
 Events would be generated using the cron.
  This is written into Apache Kafka.
 Any worker/consumer listening on Apache Kafka would react to the event.

- For sending SMS or Email alerts based on events written in Apache Kafka  check out [go-kafka-alert](https://malike.github.io/go-kafka-alert).
+ For sending SMS or Email alerts based on events written in Apache Kafka  check out [go kafka alert](https://malike.github.io/go-kafka-alert).

 <br>